amperity/amperity-docs/amperity_amp360/source/destination_powerreviews.rst

    FROM customer360
    LIMIT 2000

 .. note:: The fields in the example above represent custom fields in the customer 360 database that are built from data sources that contain reviews data for customers.
-This output must be mapped to the schema that is required by the PowerReviews |ext_powerreviews_sftp|.
+This output must be mapped to the schema that is required by the PowerReviews `review import process <https://help.powerreviews.com/Content/Support%20Topics/Review%20Import%20Process.htm>`__ |ext_link|.

 .. sendto-powerreviews-build-query-map-to-recipient-list-end